 Icon

-Monday - Friday: 7:30 am - 5:30 pm
+Monday - Friday: 7:45 am - 5:00 pm

 Stretch marks, or striae, are a common skin condition characterised by long, narrow streaks or lines that appear on the skin.
 They often develop when the skin stretches or shrinks too quickly, leading to the tearing of the dermis.
 Stretch marks are most commonly seen on areas such as the abdomen, thighs, hips, and breasts, especially after pregnancy, rapid growth, or significant weight changes.
 While they are harmless, they can cause concern for those looking to improve the appearance of their skin.
-Treatment focuses on minimizing their appearance with laser therapy and micro-needling to promote collagen production and improve skin texture.
+Treatment focuses on minimising their appearance with laser therapy to promote collagen production and improve skin texture.

 The Science Behind It